ED arrests hawala dealer Naresh Jain in PMLA case worth over Rs 1 lakh crore | Headlines

 ED arrests hawala dealer Naresh Jain in PMLA case worth over Rs 1 lakh crore

 The Enforcement Directorate (ED) has arrested alleged hawala dealer Naresh Jain in a money laundering probe case linked to dubious transactions worth over Rs 1 lakh crore made using over 550 shell firms over the last few years, officials said on Wednesday.
-They said Jain has been arrested under sections of the Prevention of Money Laundering Act (PMLA) and will be produced before a court here.
+They said Jain, 62, has been arrested under sections of the Prevention of Money Laundering Act (PMLA) and a local court in Rohini sent him to nine-day ED custody.

+The central probe agency, in a statement issued late Wednesday night, said Jain has been arrested in an "ongoing PMLA investigation into his role in money laundering and international hawala transactions".
+Hawala denotes to the illegal transfer of funds by skirting banking channels.

 A maze of 554 shell or dubious firms, at least 940 suspect bank accounts and fund transfers of over Rs 1.07 lakh crore are under the scanner of the agency in this probe, touted to be one of the biggest hawala and trade-based money-laundering cases of the country.
 Under the ED's probe scanner are some "big corporates and a large foreign exchange company", official sources said.